yasanglass/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     > ./gradlew --stop
     > ```

-### Set up an iOS run configuration in IntelliJ IDEA
+### Set up an iOS run configuration in Android Studio

-Once you've made sure that Xcode is set up correctly, return to IntelliJ IDEA:
+Once you've made sure that Xcode is set up correctly, return to Android Studio:

-1. Press double **Shift** to open the **Search Everywhere** window and find the option **Sync All Gradle, Swift Package Manager projects**
-   (if using Android Studio, the necessary option is called **Sync Project with Gradle Files**).
+1. Select **File | Sync Project with Gradle Files** in the main menu.

    IntelliJ IDEA automatically generates a run configuration called **simpleLoginIOS** and marks the `iosApp` directory as a linked Xcode project.